 The first step is to put them on notice that they violate the lease by posting a seven-day notice on the door for a “material non-compliance” breach of the lease.

-Guessing that all things are equal, the tenant will make a phone call and swear their Aunt Mable is only in town for a short time, and this is where you should share with them the evidence of her being there for much longer than that.
+Guessing that all things are equal, the resident will make a phone call and swear their Aunt Mable is only in town for a short time, and this is where you should share with them the evidence of her being there for much longer than that.

-It has been our experience that most tenants will acknowledge, at least internally, that they need to get Auntie out and will do it and prove to you it is done.
+It has been our experience that most residents will acknowledge, at least internally, that they need to get Auntie out and will do it and prove to you it is done.
 Proving can get a little tricky.
 Also, proving they haven’t moved for you will get tough.
 But, let’s pretend you can do it.

 So, now you know how to evict someone not on your lease—getting someone out of your rental home who doesn’t belong in such a sticky and challenging situation.
-You will need to ensure you have plenty of evidence, especially if the tenant is willing to take the matter to a judge.
+You will need to ensure you have plenty of evidence, especially if the resident is willing to take the matter to a judge.

 If you are willing to spend the time and effort, evicting a guest that doesn’t belong in your home can be a boost for the neighborhood and potentially your bottom line.